tekksyn/trakGrab/README.md

 __USAGE__

-Simply run the script from the command line with `py trakGrab.py` The script prompts the user for an artist (their traktrain URL) and for a beat to download.
+Run the script from the command line 'python trakGrab7' The script prompts the user for an artist (their traktrain URL) and for a beat to download.
 The wildcard character (*) can be used to download all of an artists available beats.